Philip A. Rea: H+-pumping inorganic pyrophosphatases

+ABC transporters

-Rea’s research on ABC transporters has largely focused on members of this superfamily from plant and fungal sources.
-His group, in collaboration with Dr. Dennis J. Thiele’s group (then at the University of Michigan) molecularly and biochemically defined yeast cadmium factor 1 (YCF1), a yeast (S. cerevisiae) MRP- (ABCC-) type ABC transporter to show that it catalyzes the ATP-energized vacuolar uptake of glutathione- (GS-) conjugates (Li et al 1996).
+Rea's research on ABC transporters has largely focused on members of this superfamily from plant and fungal sources.
+His group, in collaboration with Dr. Dennis J. Thiele's group (then at the University of Michigan) molecularly and biochemically defined yeast cadmium factor 1 (YCF1), a yeast (S. cerevisiae) MRP- (ABCC-) type ABC transporter to show that it catalyzes the ATP-energized vacuolar uptake of glutathione- (GS-) conjugates (Li et al. 1996).
 This resulted in the discovery of a new pathway for heavy metal detoxification: YCF1-catalyzed vacuolar sequestration of GS-heavy metal complexes, as exemplified by the bis(glutathionato)cadmium and tris(glutathionato)arsenic complexes formed between glutathione and cadmium (Li et al 1997) and arsenic, respectively (Ghosh et al 1999).
-Using tools developed in the course of their studies of YCF1 for parallel screens for similar functionalities from plant sources, Rea’s group was the first to both functionally and molecularly define an ABC transporter from a vascular plant (Arabidopsis thaliana) (Lu et al 1997; Lu et al 1998).
+Using tools developed in the course of their studies of YCF1 for parallel screens for similar functionalities from plant sources, Rea's group was the first to both functionally and molecularly define an ABC transporter from a vascular plant (Arabidopsis thaliana) (Lu et al 1997; Lu et al 1998).
 The ABC transporters identified, AtMRP1 and AtMRP2 (alias AtABCC1 and AtABCC2), were shown to be involved in the ATP-energized vacuolar sequestration and detoxification of both endogenous and exogenous toxins, largely amphipathic anions primarily in the form of GS-conjugates (Lu et al 1997; 1998; Liu et al 2001).
 In compiling the first complete inventory of ABC proteins from a plant source, Rea and colleagues established that these organisms allocate a substantial fraction of their genomes to members of this protein family.
 The genome of Arabidopsis thaliana, for instance, contains more than 130 ORFs for these proteins of which more than 100 are transmembrane proteins (Sánchez-Fernández et al 2001; Rea 2007).
 This gene count far exceeds that of humans and other animals.